datopian/tech.datopian.com/dx/deploy/README.md

 Each environment you deploy should have a specific values.\<env-name\>.yaml file, e.g. values.staging.yaml.
 These files will be used when creating the environments within the cluster.

-For now, we store all secret environment variables in the `env.ckan` key, and we're not going to use `sealedSecrets`.
+For now, we store all secret environment variables in the `ckan.ckan.env` key, and we're not going to use `sealedSecrets`.
 We are currently working towards a better / easier to use implementation which would avoid plain text storing of variables.